Consumer Medicine Information

 They may differ from the information contained in this leaflet.

-Plendil ER is only available on a doctor's prescription.
+PLENDIL ER is only available with a doctor's prescription.

 Before you use PLENDIL ER